vibeus/vibe-website/content/blog/how-to-build-a-collaborative-workspace-and-why-you-should/index.md

 ---
-title: "How to Build a Collaborative Workspace (And Why You Should)"
+title: How to Build a Collaborative Workspace (And Why You Should)
 slug: how-to-build-a-collaborative-workspace-and-why-you-should
 author: Vibe Team
-date: 2019-03-25
+date: '2019-03-25'
+tags:
+- Coworking
+- interactive whiteboard
+- Small Business
+- Smart Whiteboard
+- Smartboard Collaboration
+draft: false
 isfeatured: false
-tags: ["Coworking", "Interactive Whiteboard", "Smart Whiteboard", "Small Business", "Smartboard Collaboration"]
-draft: false
-summary: Have you been considering building a collaborative workspace?
-We can tell you how to do it and all the reasons you should.
 description: Have you been considering building a collaborative workspace?
 We can tell you how to do it and all the reasons you should.
-blogHeroMask: 0
 ---

 The workforce is more diverse and distributed than ever, and this new paradigm needs a new style of workspace to thrive.
 A lot of companies are experimenting with ways to create new spaces for their teams to operate in that are optimized to support outside the box thinking.